Troemner Farm Ecology

 Our process is simple, low-waste, and beautifully connected:

-Then, our chickens get to work.
+Our chickens get to work.
 They scratch, peck, dig, and stir through the pile, helping aerate the material while enjoying the bits and pieces they find along the way.

-Next, we add brown matter on top, such as wood chips, old leaves, or soiled straw bedding from the chicken coop.
+We add brown matter on top, such as wood chips, old leaves, or soiled straw bedding from the chicken coop.
 This helps balance the pile and supports the slow transformation from scraps to soil food.

 From Friends, to Farm, to Forest